ref-finance/ref-sdk/README.md

 This SDK is designed to assist developers when interacting with the main functions of the protocol.
 Main functions that can be defined as:

-- Trade: Swap tokens with our Automated Market Maker (AMM)
+- Trade: Swap tokens with our Automated Market Maker (AMM).
 - Pool: Add/Remove liquidity and earn revenue from swap fee (Coming soon)
 - Farm: Stale LP tokens into farms and earn liquidity incentives (Coming soon)
 - Boost Farm: Stake LOVE tokens to get boosted liquidity incentives (Coming soon)